a4happy20/DamageMeter/README.md

   ---
    - Add these lines to your characters INI.
    - You can change effect type with "alt+H"
+   - You can set fps with "alt+U" (speed up/slow down the regen effect)
   ---
   ~~~
   [Present]